How To Fix It: External Hard Drive Not Showing Up On Mac

 Once it runs and finishes its job, you can try connecting the external hard drive to Mac again.

-To free the system from such apps, you can drag and drop them in the Trash.
-But many of the associated files might not get deleted.
+To free up your system from junk files, caches, cookies, log files, temp files, and other unwanted residuals that take place on your Mac, you should consider using a dedicated Mac Cleaner & Optimizer.
 For this, we recommend using Cleanup My System that not only helps remove incomplete uninstallation of the applications but also optimizes the system for renewed use.

 Non-Volatile Random Access Memory or NVRAM is a small amount of memory where Mac stores some key settings.
 However, a sluggish behavior of Mac or drive issues creates annoyance, and you can try resetting NVRAM.